Palmetto Bug Treatment Company

 Keep cabinets and your pantry clean.
 Again, Palmetto Bugs will readily feed upon locations of fallen food.
 Areas like these will readily provide a food source.

 Keep open containers of food secured.
 Palmetto bugs are not as likely to inhabit and seek to feed upon food boxes as other cockroaches are.
 However, it is still a possibility, and always a safe practice, to store foods such as these in lock-tight plastic or glass containers.

 Try not to eat in various locations of the home.
 Be sure to clean up after each meal.
 Palmetto Bugs will readily feed on crumbs.
 The more places you frequent to eat, the more likely you will leave behind food sources.

 Clean the kitchen and wipe everything down at night.
 Palmetto bugs love moisture locations.
-They will readily migrate towards dishes, spilled products, and food sources.
+They will readily migrate toward dishes, spilled products, and food sources.
 When you sleep, the Palmetto bug is most active.

 Have Pets?
 Avoid open food containers left overnight when possible.
 Keeping them in a safe place like a refrigerator is ideal.
-Lastly, do not feed wildlife; not only are Palmetto Bugs drawn to the exterior food sources, so are rats, raccoons, armadillos, and other wildlife.
+Lastly, do not feed wildlife; not only are Palmetto Bugs drawn to the exterior food sources, but so are rats, raccoons, armadillos, and other wildlife.